NiklasBeierl/nosyms/README.md

 // TODO

+# Setup

+This project uses [poetry](https://python-poetry.org/docs/) to manage its python dependencies.
+The most convenient way to get started probably is using `pip3 install --user poetry` to install poetry "globally" and then running `poetry install` after `cd`ing into this projects folder.
+You can then use `poetry shell` to `activate` the `venv` poetry created and manages for this project.
+Wanna get out?
+Just run `deactivate` like in any old `venv`. :)

 # Volatility Plugins
 ## `pointer_scan.HighmemPointerScan`
 ... scans a memory snapshots "physical layer" for x86-64 "canonical" high mem pointers (8 byte aligned words with